PederHA/AmongUsBot/README.md

     unmute_sound: str = "audio/unmuted.wav" # Unmute sound
 ```

-Defaults can be overriden when running the bot:
+Defaults can be overridden when running the bot:

 ```python
 from amongusbot import run, Config